• Skip to main content

 The Packers were in the bottom part of the league in completion percentage allowed to opposing quarterbacks and didn’t fare well in the amount of 20-plus-yard plays they allowed to opponents compared to the rest of the league.
 Which would make Johnson a perfect fit for the Packers.

-Category: College Football, Draft, NewsTag: Christian Gonzalez, Chuck Bednarik Award, Cincinnati Bengals, Cleveland Browns, Colorado Buffaloes, Denver Broncos, Drake Maye, Eric Stokes, Fred Biletnikoff Award, Green Bay Packers, Heisman Trophy, Jahdae Barron, Jaire Alexander, Jim Thorpe Award, Joe Burrow, Michigan wolverines, Mike Vrabel, New England PAtriots, New York Giants, NFL Draft, Patrick Surtain, Steve Sarkisian, Tennessee Titans, Texas Longhorns, Tom Brady, Travis Hunter, Walter Camp Award, Will Johnson
+Category: College Football, Draft, NewsTag: Christian Gonzalez, Chuck Bednarik Award, Cincinnati Bengals, Cleveland Browns, Colorado Buffaloes, Denver Broncos, Drake Maye, Eric Stokes, Fred Biletnikoff Award, Green Bay Packers, Heisman Trophy, Jahdae Barron, Jaire Alexander, Jim Thorpe Award, Joe Burrow, Mike Vrabel, New England PAtriots, New York Giants, NFL Draft, Patrick Surtain, Steve Sarkisian, Tennessee Titans, Texas Longhorns, Tom Brady, Travis Hunter, Walter Camp Award, Will Johnson

 FacebookTweetPin